Teacher in Charge: Mr J. Gee.

 Agricultural/Horticultural Scientist, Beekeeper, Arborist, Farm Assistant, Crop Worker, Forest Manager, Forestry and Logging Worker, Landscaper, Agricultural/Horticultural Field Representative, Groundsperson, Nursery Grower/Worker, Packhouse Worker, Quarantine Officer, Zookeeper, Biosecurity Officer, Outdoor Recreation Guide/Instructor, Ranger, Florist, Pest Control Technician, Hunter/Trapper, Crop Farmer/Manager, Viticulturist

-$10 towards seed cost.
-All produce grown by students is theirs to take home
+Contributions and Equipment/Stationery$20 towards seed cost in which all produce grown by students is theirs to take home.